-But everyone I told about it was extremely intrigued and not very judgmental.
+But everyone I told about it was extremely intrigued.
 Most of the comments were that I didn’t need to diet and not to lose too much weight.
+Some worried that I wasn’t eating enough.
 Don’t worry – if I start to diminish to nothing, I will certainly eat before I perish!

-5. I spend a lot of time thinking about food.
+5. I spent a lot of time thinking about food.